 - Steal your competitors' customers.
-If your competitors use loyalty cards or offer bar promotions on certain days, match them.
+If your competitors use loyalty cards, offer bar promotions, or have LTO food on certain days, match them.
 You will draw in new customers and lower your competitions' bottom line.

 - Buy and sell local.
 Purchasing locally-grown or raised products does more than lower your cost of goods sold.
 You can use this as a marketing tool to show you're invested in the community.
 This method is particularly effective with younger generations.

 - Start menu engineering.
-Cutting your unpopular offerings is a great way to cut your restaurant's food cost and pour cost.
+Cutting your unpopular offerings is a great way to cut your restaurant's food cost and pour cost (see liquor cost calculator).
 It also makes it easier to market your menu because it seems more focused and refined.

 - Add a food truck.
 Investing in a food truck is a great way to make extra revenue and get your business in front of more people.
 Send the food truck to local events and festivals and get more local exposure.